-Explore the east side of Cozumel
+Explore the Wild Side of Cozumel

 Mention Cozumel and immediately someone says something like, “Oh, yeah, don’t miss Carlos and Charlie’s tequila party.”
 But Cozumel is so much more than hanging in downtown San Miguel or climbing an “iceberg” water float at Mr. Sancho’s.
 Or even more than sipping Coronas on a catamaran.